-This spider web lacing craft is a great Halloween themed activity to work on at home, at holiday parties or in the classroom.
+This spider web lacing craft is a great activity to work on at home or in the classroom.
 Included is a free printable template that makes this a super easy project to have your child or students put together.
+It is helpful to improve fine motor skills as well as counting.

-Now that it is officially October, we will be doing tons of Halloween themed crafts in our house.
-My preschooler absolutely loves numbers and counting and so I knew I had to create a fun activity for him where he not only got to count but also work on his fine motor skills, all while create a fun festive holiday project.
+My preschooler absolutely loves numbers and counting and so I knew I had to create a fun activity for him where he not only got to count but also work on his fine motor skills, all while create a fun project we can hang up and display around the house.

 Materials needed to create one spider web lacing craft:

-- Free printable web and spider (download link located at the bottom of this post)
+- Free printable web and spider (the download link is located at the bottom of this post)

 - White cardstock